ronibandini/Photon2VoiceCommand/README.md

 # Model training

-Create an account at https://edgeimpulse.com/, train your audio model and export as a Particle Library
+Create an account at https://edgeimpulse.com/, train your audio model and export as a Particle Library.
+You can also clone this project https://studio.edgeimpulse.com/studio/288386

 # VsCode